a5c-ai/a5c/docs/cli/reference.md

 - Redaction: CLI redacts sensitive keys and common secret patterns in output by default (see `src/utils/redact.ts`).
 ```

+Outputs:
+- When enriching a PR with `--use-github`, the CLI exposes per-file owners under `enriched.github.pr.owners` and the deduplicated, sorted union of all CODEOWNERS across changed files under `enriched.github.pr.owners_union`.

 Without network calls (mentions only):
 ```bash
 events enrich --in samples/push.json --out out.json